isovalent/ebpf-docs/docs/linux/kfuncs/bpf_iter_css_task_new.md

 [:octicons-tag-24: v6.7](https://github.com/torvalds/linux/commit/9c66dc94b62aef23300f05f63404afb8990920b4)
 <!-- [/FEATURE_TAG] -->

-Initialize a task iterator for a cgroup.
+Initialize a task iterator for a cGroup.

 ## Definition

-`it` should be a stack allocated `struct bpf_iter_css_task` that is used to iterate over tasks in a cgroup.
-The `css` parameter is the cgroup subsystem state to iterate over.
+`it` should be a stack allocated `struct bpf_iter_css_task` that is used to iterate over tasks in a cGroup.
+The `css` parameter is the cGroup subsystem state to iterate over.
 The `flags` parameter is a bitmask of flags that control the behavior of the iterator.
 The following flags are supported:

 - `0`: Walk all tasks in the domain.
 - `CSS_TASK_ITER_PROCS`: Walk only threadgroup leaders.